d-krupke/cpsat-primer/README.md

 CP-SAT actually builds upon quite a set of techniques.
 However, it is enough if you understand the basics of those.

-| **WARNING** This is still in a very drafty state.
-There are actually good examples to list here.
+| :warninng: This is still in a very drafty state.
+There are also still some useful examples  missing.

 #### SAT-Solvers